 Seven children of John Palmer can be traced but the two who are of the most interest are Sir Edward Palmer and his brother Robert Palmer.

 Sir Edward Palmer's (c.1470-1517) main claim to fame was the siring of triplets by his wife Alice (nee Clement) in the most unusual circumstances, which led to the continuation and expansion of the Angmering branch of the family.
 It is alleged that Alice was in labour for a fortnight producing John, Henry and Thomas on three Sundays in succession.
 The medical profession today are aware of such a phenomenon but, of course, it is extremely rare.
-All these sons received knighthoods but their lives took very different paths.
+Two of these sons received knighthoods but the lives of all three took very different paths.
 We will look at each of them in turn in reverse order of their birth:

 Sir Thomas was a Gentleman of the Privy Chamber to Henry VIII.
 He was beheaded in 1554 for taking part with John Dudley, Duke of Northumberland, in the support of Lady Jane Grey's bid for title to the Crown.

 Sir Henry married Jane Windebank.
 They went on to found the Wingham, Kent, branch of the family.
 A later descendent was created Earl of Castlemain by Charles I. An article in SAC Vol. V on " The Descent of Wiston" refers to Sir Henry Palmer as governor of Guisnes who lost his life "defending that fortress".
 Guisnes Castle was one of two guarding Calais and an English possession up to 1558.